SinghIsWriting/insta_pro/README.md

 * Instaloader Python module

 ## Prerequisites
-* First of all you have to add your instagram credentials in `credentials.py` file.
+* First of all you have to add your Instagram credentials (username and password) in `credentials.py` file.

 ## Features
 * Fetch and display the following details of an Instagram user: